daattali/beautiful-jekyll/covid-policy.md

 ## Notice

-This policy is accurate and up-to-date as of January 14, 2023.
+This policy is accurate and up-to-date as of January 15, 2023.

 ## TL;DR

 * Vaccinations are required
-* Boosters are required (unless recently vaccinated, see below)
+  * One booster is required unless your primary series was recently completed
+  * Fursquared strongly recommends a 4th Monovalent or Bivalent shot
 * If your Badge is on, your Mask is on
   * Masks are required in all public hotel spaces
   * Masks are required under fursuit heads